Fluid Balance, Aldosterone Levels and Adrenal Fatigue Syndrome – Part 1

 Little attention is paid when fluid imbalance lies between the two extremes, when symptoms can be evident but laboratory tests are normal.
 This is especially the case for those on the fluid depletion side of the spectrum.
 In this subclinical state of dehydration, signs and symptoms are subtle and mild.
-It is often missed and ignored as an important factors to ailing health.
+It is often missed and ignored as important factors to ailing health.

 In a healthy body, thirst is the first response to low fluid levels.
 This is usually felt when the body has lost around two to three percent of its water.
 At the cellular level, however, damage begins to occur with as little as one percent loss of water volume.
 Those with advance AFS fare even worse; compared to a healthy body they exhibit symptoms of fluid imbalance and subclinical dehydration at a lower threshold, and well before laboratory tests show any abnormality.

 We begin our discussion first by exploring how the body regulates fluids a whole.

 Body fluids are comprised of intracellular and extracellular fluid.
 The intracellular fluid makes up about two-thirds of body water.
 The remaining extracellular fluid consists mainly of interstitial fluids between cells, plasma, lymph fluid, spinal fluid, and fluids of the GI tract.